mgonzs13/rosuntu/README.md

 ## About ROSuntu

 This is the repository of ROSuntu, a Ubuntu-based distribution for ROS 2.
 ROSuntu is a distro of Ubuntu, which makes it easy enough for new users to go into it.
-Still, we gave it the customization for ROS 2 developers, including installing ROS 2, Gazebo, VSCode, and more.
+Still, we gave it the customization for ROS 2 developers, including installing ROS 2, Gazebo, VSCode, Git, and Docker.
 This repository provides the materials and the guide to creating the ISO for the ROSuntu distro.

 <div align="center">
   <img src="./images/plymouth.gif" style="width: 100%;">